Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/make_demo.md

 - Run `make`, only builds `sse.o`
 - By default, first target is built.
 - `make helloworld` to build specific target
-- phony target (a helper target, doesn't correspond to a file)

 ```diff
 + all : helloworld sse.o
 ```

-- Why does Make not just build directly build all targets?
+- Why does Make not just directly build all targets?
 We could want to do different things with different targets.
 - `all` typically comes first.
 - Add `clean` target, has no dependency.